-Evaluation timelines will be set annually based on ice availability in conjunction with league start dates for each division.
-Every effort is made to ensure that teams are finalized at least seven (7) days in advance of league play, allowing time for practice(s) before gameplay.
+Evaluation timelines will be set annually based on ice availability and in conjunction with league start dates for each division.
+Every effort is made to ensure that teams are finalized at least seven (7) days before league play, allowing time for practice(s) before gameplay.